Yureehh/Oracle-Bets/README.md

 "match_predictor" is the function built to predict future matches based on the outputs of the data_generator.

-"predictor_bot" is the Discord adaptation of the match_predictor, and enables Discord users to call down the match_predictor for custom combinations of players/teams.
+"prediction_bot" is the Discord adaptation of the match_predictor, and enables Discord users to call down the match_predictor for custom combinations of players/teams.

 "team" contains a Dataclass definition for the components of teams.